 Add more nuts (or nut butters) to your diet

 Dr. Calder also recommends nuts as a snack, but in the form of nut butter.
 "Even spreading some peanut butter on some whole-grain bread will help make you feel fuller," she said.
-"The fat in the peanut butter, fat in general, that helps to curb your hunger a little bit.
-You can snack on healthier things like nuts and seeds, those are great sources of fat."
+"The fat in the peanut butter, fat in general, helps to curb your hunger a little bit.
+You can snack on healthier things like nuts and seeds.
+Those are great sources of fat."

 Avoid added sugar